ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/list.md

-List details of the key files referenced by matching instances.
+The `aes list` command lists details of the key files referenced by matching instances.

 If given the `--shared`/`-S` flag then the key files in the shared component directory are listed.
 This can be filtered by host with the `--host`/`-H` and/or by component `TYPE`.